 Mental Wellbeing

-The personal development that comes from healing our emotional wounds, and from correcting our pre-programmed habits and limiting beliefs, helps us live with intent.
-It helps us live with respect and compassion for ourselves.
-It helps us share love with others without condition.
+The personal development that comes from healing our emotional wounds, correcting our pre-programmed habits, and addressing our limiting beliefs, helps us live with intent.

 - Authentic Happiness - Martin Seligman